All of It

 Another important idea in circuits is Voltage or Potential Difference.
 Volts are basically the difference in the Electric potential at two different points.
 The electric potential between 2 points is given as

-where l is the distance between a and b.
+where is the distance between and .
 It’s basically field times distance.

 Another important idea when it comes to circuits is resistance.
 Resistance is basically a measure of how much resistance opposes an electric current.
 Almost all objects or devices in a circuit cause resistance and to calculating the total resistance in a circuit you use one or more of these rules